Kong/docs.konghq.com/app/enterprise/2.6.x/developer-portal/configuration/workspaces.md

 ### Developer Access

 Access is not synced between Dev Portals.
-If an Admin or Developer would like access to multiple Dev Portals, they must sign up for each Dev Portal individually.
+If an Admin or Developer wants access to multiple Dev Portals, they must sign up for each Dev Portal individually.